 Colette Farrugia Bennett – Activist and co-chair Malta LGBTIQ Rights Movement

 Colette Farrugia Bennett is an activist for LGBTIQ rights and values diversity and social integration.
-She is the co-chair of the Malta and is also part of the LGBTIQ Consultative Council, which is an advisory committee to the government.
+She is the co-chair of the Malta LGBTIQ Rights Movement and is also part of the LGBTIQ Consultative Council, an advisory committee to the government.

 Colette actively raised awareness among helping professionals around gender and sexual diversity affirmative practice.
 She is the co-founder of MGRM’s Rainbow Support Service, which she is currently coordinating and providing support to LGBTIQ individuals in the process of self-identification, dealing with internalised homo-, bi-, trans- and inter-phobia, accessing services, and supporting gender and sexual diversity clients and their families in the process of coming out.